au-research/raido/api-svc/db/readme.md

 The DB at that point will be completely empty (no schema structure or data).

-# Configuring to use the DB for flyway migration of local DB
+# Configuring `api-svc-db.gradle`

+This file controls the configuration used to do database schema creation and migration of the Postgres DB.

 The `:api-svc:db:shared` has these default values:
 * `apiSvcPgUrl` = jdbc:postgresql://localhost:7432/raido